Azure/missionlz/docs/esri.md

 ## ArcGIS on Azure

-In this ArcGIS on Azure acclerator, you have access to step by step guides covering various customer [scenarios](./Scenarios) that can help accelerate the development and deployment of ArcGIS on Azure which conform with best practices.
+In this ArcGIS on Azure accelerator, you have access to step by step guides covering various customer scenarios that can help accelerate the development and deployment of ArcGIS on Azure which conform with best practices.
 This is a good starting point if you are **new** to Azure or Infrastructure-As-Code (IaC) .
 Each scenario aims to represent common customer use cases, with the goal of accelerating the deployment process using Infrastructure-As-Code (IaC) assets.

 ### ArcGIS Enterprise base deployment single machine

-This option will deploy ArcGIS Enterprise on one Virutal Server, which is suiteable for Prof-of-Concept implementations or demo environments.
+This option will deploy ArcGIS Enterprise on one virtual server, which is suitable  for Prof-of-Concept implementations or demo environments.

  <img src="https://github.com/Borg-GitHub/missionlz-esri/blob/main/docs/images/ArcGIS-on-Azure-Single-Tier.png">